daniel-wolkwi/raspberrypiholelab/README.md

 <h1>Raspberry Pi "Pi-Hole" Lab</h1>

 <h2>Description</h2>
-This project will enable a Raspberry Pi 4 with Raspberry Pi Os Lite to act as a DNS (also, optionally, a DHCP server) server for clients on a home network.
+This project will enable a Raspberry Pi 4 with Raspberry Pi OS Lite to act as a DNS (also, optionally, a DHCP) server for clients on a home network.
 This allows the Pi to filter unwanted traffic.
 <br />

 <h2>Utilities & Technologies Used</h2>

 - <b>PuTTY - SSH</b>
-- <b>Windows Network and Sharing Center</b>
+- <b>Pi-Hole Web Interface</b>

 <h2>Environments</h2>